 This arrangement worked well until Zebud Mullins passed away in 1892.
 The Annual Report of the Department of Marine and Fisheries for 1893 details the situation.

 A lamp in the window of the dwelling-house of the late keeper at this station had been utilized as a back range light, but last year a change in the keepership was made and the owner of the dwelling-house refused to allow the old arrangement to continue: it consequently became necessary to provide a new back range tower, and in connection with that it was deemed advisable to provide a dwelling-house for the new light-keeper.

 Tenders have been received for the necessary building, and a contract will immediately be awarded so that the new light may be in operation early next season.
 In the interval a temporary light from a pole has been maintained.

-In 1965, the range lights were unmanned after the wooden range lights were replaced by steel skeleton towers.
-Mr. and Mrs. John Sproul purchased the combination dwelling/tower and moved it roughly 1.5 km along the shore from its original location.
-The Mullins Point Lighthouse continues to be used as a private residence.
+In 1965, the range lights were de-staffed after steel skeleton towers replaced the wooden range lighthouses.
+Mr. and Mrs. John E. Sproul purchased the combination dwelling/tower and moved it roughly 1.5 kilometres west along the shore from its original location in July 1966.
+Mullins Point Rear Range Lighthouse continues to be used as a private residence.

 The combination dwelling/lighthouse used to exhibit the rear light at Mullins Point is the only one of this design that remains standing in the maritime provinces.
 A similar structure was built to serve as a rear range light on McNabs Island in Halifax Harbour, but that lighthouse no longer exists.
 Two lighthouses of this style can, however, be found on Ontario’s Georgian Bay: Snug Harbour Rear Range Lighthouse and Jones Island Rear Range Lighthouse.